-- Cold and/or overcast weather can slow the drying process - Thicker films, or those with higher metal content, have a slower rate of evaporation - Low direct sun exposure on the windows - Interior temperature, humidity and air circulation
+- Cold and/or overcast weather can slow the drying process - D Thicker or high metal content films have a slower evaporation rate - Low direct sun exposure on the windows - Interior temperature, humidity and air circulation

 If one or more of these factors are at play, the amount of drying time required may be extended.
 One thing is certain though- window films always dry out.